MEV (Maximal Extractable Value)

 Research Organizations: Flashbots Research and independent teams conduct extensive MEV research, publishing findings on extraction patterns and potential solutions.

-This infrastructure has transformed MEV from ad-hoc activity to a multi-billion-dollar industry with institutional participation.
+This infrastructure has transformed MEV from ad-hoc activity to a significant industry with institutional participation.

 Impact on Users and Protocols